The Crocodile Hunter: Collision Course

 The Crocodile Hunter: Collision Course is a 2002 adventure comedy film based on the nature documentary television series The Crocodile Hunter.
-It stars Steve Irwin, his wife Terri Irwin in her film debut, Magda Szubanski and David Wenham, and was directed by frequent Irwin collaborator John Stainton.
-Released in between the series' fourth and fifth seasons, Collision Course follows Steve and Terri attempting to save a crocodile from "poachers", unaware that the two men are actually American CIA agents on their trail as the crocodile has unwittingly swallowed a satellite tracking beacon.
+It stars Steve Irwin, his wife Terri Irwin in her film debut, Magda Szubanski, and David Wenham, and was directed by frequent Irwin collaborator John Stainton.
+Released in between the series' fourth and fifth seasons, Collision Course follows Steve and Terri attempting to save a crocodile from "poachers", unaware that the two men are actually American CIA agents on their trail because the crocodile has unwittingly swallowed a satellite tracking beacon.
 This was Steve Irwin's final film appearance before his death in 2006.

 The film was theatrically released on 12 July 2002 in the United States by Metro-Goldwyn-Mayer Pictures and internationally by 20th Century Fox.
 It received mixed reviews but grossed $33.4 million on a $12 million budget.